very-inky/Bit-HeroesBot/documentation.md

 ## Current Priorities

+### Recently Completed
+1. **Action Monitoring System**: Implemented a centralized monitoring system via the `actionMonitor` function that checks for cooldowns, run counts, and resource availability
+2. **Resource Management**: Extracted resource availability check to a dedicated `isOutOfResources` function with improved separation of concerns
+3. **Action Handler Refactoring**: Updated action handlers to use the new monitoring system for improved consistency and maintainability
+4. **Unit Testing**: Added comprehensive unit tests for the new monitoring and resource management functions

+### Current Focus
-1. **Implement Monitor Function / ActionRunning Loop**: Create a continuous monitoring system that checks for various game states and responds to changes in the game UI in real-time
+1. **Implement ActionRunning Loop**: Create a continuous monitoring system that checks for various game states and responds to changes in the game UI in real-time
 2. **Implement Rerun Functionality**: Add the ability to rerun quests or raids without backing out to setup, improving efficiency by eliminating unnecessary navigation
 3. **Improve UI Responsiveness**: Add appropriate delays to ensure the bot doesn't process checks faster than the UI can update, particularly for resource checks
 4. **Fix OutOfResource Check**: Address the issue in QuestAction.kt where the bot processes the outofresource check too quickly for the UI to update